19th Century Base Ball

 About

 Diamond State Base Ball Club is a vintage base ball organization dedicated to bringing the 19th-century game back to life.
 Inspired by the original club of the same name—one of Delaware’s first organized teams—we take the field using period rules, uniforms, and equipment, giving players and spectators a true taste of baseball’s earliest days.We play the game the old-fashioned way: no gloves, underhand pitching, and a strong emphasis on fair play, camaraderie, and spirited competition.
 As proud members of the National Association of Historic Base Ball Clubs, we’re part of a growing community devoted to preserving and sharing the traditions of early base ball.
 You’ll find us playing matches at parks, museums, and historic sites, where history and sport come together in a lively and memorable way.Founded in 2008, Diamond State is all about celebrating the roots of the game—and having a great time doing it.
-Whether you’re looking to step onto the field or simply enjoy a match from the sidelines, we welcome new players and fans to join us and experience base ball as it played in the 1860s.
+While we emphasize fair play, comradery, and historical accuracy, the competition is a meaningful part of our approach.
+Diamond State proudly claimed both the 2018 National Silver Ball and 2026 National Association of Historic Base Ball Clubs tournament championships.Whether you’re looking to step onto the field or simply enjoy a match from the sidelines, Diamond State always welcomes new players and spectators to join us and experience base ball as it played in the mid-19th century.

 2026 ROSTER